Last Updated on by

 The Omni-Heat outer shell is waterproof and windproof.
 The shell has a high collar and an adjustable, removable storm hood.

-This jacket also has Velcro adjustable cuffs; a chest pocket with zipper; handwarmer pockets with zippers; a goggle pocket; and an interior security pocket.
+This jacket also has Velcro adjustable cuffs; a chest pocket with zipper; handwarmer zippered pockets; a goggle pocket; and an interior security pocket.
 Additionally, this jacket is especially good as resisting abrasion.

 The liner of the men’s Columbia Eager Air Interchange 3-in-1 Jacket is a thick and soft 100% polyester microfleece.
 The 100% nylon outer shell is waterproof and windproof.